Atomic cluster expansion for quantum-accurate large-scale simulations of carbon: Introduction

 Despite their relatively short history, several ML potentials have already been developed for carbon.
-They can be differentiated by how the local atomic environment is sensed via descriptor functions~\cite{musil2021physics}.
+They can be characterized by how the local atomic environment is sensed via descriptor functions~\cite{musil2021physics}.
 To fulfill fundamental physical symmetries, these functions should be invariant under translation, rotation, inversion, and permutation of atoms of the same chemical species.
-For every atom, hundreds or thousands of different descriptor functions typically need to be evaluated and their numerical values form the input for an ML algorithm that predicts the atomic property.
-The most prominent ML approaches include neural network potentials (NNP) \cite{NN_Behler_parinello_sym_PhysRevLett.98.146401} and kernel based methods, in particular the Gaussian approximation potentials (GAP) \cite{kernel_regression_GAP_PhysRevLett.104.136403}, with descriptors based on the atom centered symmetry functions (ACSF) \cite{ml_behler_C1CP21668F} or the smooth overlap of atomic positions (SOAP)~\cite{SOAP_PhysRevB.87.184115}.
+For every atom, usually hundreds or thousands of different descriptor functions need to be evaluated such that their numerical values form the input for an ML algorithm that predicts the atomic property.
+The most prominent ML approaches include neural network potentials (NNP) \cite{NN_Behler_parinello_sym_PhysRevLett.98.146401} and kernel based methods, in particular the Gaussian approximation potentials (GAP) \cite{kernel_regression_GAP_PhysRevLett.104.136403}, with descriptors based on the atom centered symmetry functions (ACSF) \cite{ml_behler_C1CP21668F} or the smooth overlap of atomic positions (SOAP)~\cite{SOAP_PhysRevB.87.184115}, respectively.